Ararat rebellion: Last offensive against Mount Ararat

 During the insurrection, the Turkish Air Force also bombed several Kurdish tribes and villagers.
 For instance, Halikanli and Herki tribes were bombed on July 18 and August 2, respectively.
 Rebel villages were continually bombed from August 2–29.
 From June 10–12 Kurdish positions were extensively bombed, and this forced the Kurds to retreat to higher positions around Mount Ararat.
-On July 9 the newspaper Cumhuriyet reported that the Turkish air force was "raining down" Mount Ararat with bombs.
+On July 9 the newspaper Cumhuriyet reported that the Turkish Air Force was "raining down" Mount Ararat with bombs.
 Kurds, who escaped the bombings, were captured alive.
 On July 13, the rebellion in Zilan was suppressed.
-Squadrons of 10-15 aircraft were used in crushing the revolt.
+Squadrons of 10–15 aircraft were used in crushing the revolt.
 On July 16, two Turkish planes were downed.
 Aerial bombardment continued for several days and forced Kurds to withdraw to the height of 5000 m.
 By July 21, bombardment had destroyed many Kurdish forts.
-During these operations, Turkish military mobilized 66,000 soldiers (contrary to this Robert W. Olson gives the number of 10,000-15,000 troops in another work, other works state these numbers as well) and 100 aircraft.
-The last reported major offensive by the Kurds was directed at Diyarbakır on the 2 September.
+During these operations, Turkish military mobilized 66,000 soldiers (contrary to this Robert W. Olson gives the number of 10,000–15,000 troops in another work, other works state these numbers as well) and 100 aircraft.
+The last reported major offensive by the Kurds was directed at Van on the 2 September.
 The rebels were gradually crushed by the superior numbers of the Turkish military.
 The campaign against the Kurds was over by September 17, 1930.

 The insurrection was defeated in 1931, and Turkey resumed control over the territory.